Department of Computer Science

 COMP 48500 Emerging Media Capstone (NLA)

 Working as part of a team, the student designs, develops, and documents a significant emerging digital media project under the guidance of one or more faculty members.
-Cross-listed with TVR 48500; students cannot receive credit for both COMP 48500 and TVR 48500.
+TVR 48500 and COMP 48500 are cross listed courses; students cannot receive credit for both COMP 48500 and TVR 48500.
 Prerequisites: COMP 38500 or TVR 38500 with a minimum grade of C-.
-(F-S, Y)
+(S, Y)

 4 Credits